-- All hotkeys affect this window (exception: zoom, pan, and display modes, see below). - o Histogram, EXIF, exposure statistics, etc., are displayed only for the main window - Changing the rendering parameters (lightness, contrast, white balance) for a RAW image is only possible for the main window. - The other windows are secondary (additional/ancillary), they display copies of some images first rendered in the main window.
+- All hotkeys affect this window (exception: zoom, pan, and display modes, see below). - Histogram, EXIF, exposure statistics, etc., are displayed only for the main window - Changing the rendering parameters (lightness, contrast, white balance) for a RAW image is only possible for the main window.

-• The order of the windows (main is at the top left) is the default.
-The main window and the secondary subview #2 can be placed at the right column via Preferences - Multi-window mode - Main/secondary window order (please see the "Multi-window Mode Settings" section).
+- The other windows are secondary (additional/ancillary), they display copies of some images that cannot be edited, that is the rendering parameters for the views in secondary windows can't be changed in those windows. - The order of the windows (main is at the top left) is the default.
+The main window and the secondary subview #2 can be placed at the right column via Preferences Multi-window mode Main/secondary window order (please see the "Multi-window Mode Settings" section).